 1. Submit your Enrollment Contract and fee.

-If you’ve been admitted to the Honors College, notify them of your intention to join at email@example.com or 410-704-4677.
+If you’ve been admitted to the Honors College, make sure to notify them of your intention to join at email@example.com or 410-704-4677.

 2. Activate your Towson University email account.